Esophagogastroduodenoscopy

 Esophagogastroduodenoscopy (EGD) or oesophagogastroduodenoscopy (OGD), also called by various other names, is a diagnostic endoscopic procedure that visualizes the upper part of the gastrointestinal tract down to the duodenum.
 It is considered a minimally invasive procedure since it does not require an incision into one of the major body cavities and does not require any significant recovery after the procedure (unless sedation or anesthesia has been used).
 However, a sore throat is common.

 Alternative names

-The words esophagogastroduodenoscopy (EGD; American English) and oesophagogastroduodenoscopy (OGD; British English; see spelling differences) are both pronounced /ᵻˌsɒfəɡoʊ-ˌɡæstroʊ-ˌd(j)uːoʊ-dᵻˈnɒskəpi/.
+The words esophagogastroduodenoscopy (EGD; American English) and oesophagogastroduodenoscopy (OGD; British English; see spelling differences) are pronounced /ᵻˌsɒfəɡoʊ-ˌɡæstroʊ-ˌd(j)uːoʊ-dᵻˈnɒskəpi/.
 It is also called panendoscopy (PES) and upper GI endoscopy.
 It is also often called just upper endoscopy, upper GI, or even just endoscopy; because EGD is the most commonly performed type of endoscopy, the ambiguous term endoscopy is sometimes informally used to refer to EGD by default.
 The term gastroscopy literally focuses on the stomach alone, but in practice, the usage overlaps.